 When a "tattooed" participant stands in front of the camera, AR software scans the unique illustration and triggers an animation of a memory to appear on screen.
 The tattoos remain on the body for up to a week, allowing the participant to carry my bodily memory with them after they leave the exhibition.

-Soft Wear was shown at Authentication Error [SOLVED] at UCLA.
+Soft Wear was shown at Authentication Error [SOLVED] at UCLA and at Sexual Activities at Open Plan Collective.

 Mnemosyne is a fashion collection that turns dresses into AR artifacts “hidden” inside each pocket.
 Each garment features patterns that trigger 3D models when scanned with a smartphone.
 In one pocket, you’ll find your first concert ticket, in another you’ll find your long-lost Tamagotchi.